 How to edit Bid Multipliers

-- In Campaigns view, select one or more ad sets, and choose Edit > Ad Sets > Bid Multipliers
+- In Campaigns view, select one or multiple ad sets, and choose Edit > Ad Sets > Bid Multipliers

-- For a single ad set, "Edit" the ad set and go to the Audiences tab
+- For a single ad set, you can "Edit" the ad set and go to the Audiences tab

 To re-use a Bid Multiplier setup you saved earlier, click Bundles.
 Importing a Bundle will overwrite the current Bid Multiplier setup.
 You can also save a Bundle by editing an ad set where you already have the Bid Multiplier setup you want to re-use elsewhere.
 Read more about Bundles here.